typedb/typedb-docs/02-clients/01-studio.md

 ![Connection Manager Connected](../images/studio/connection-interface-connected.png)

 Once we've connected successfully, the connection manager will reflect this in with the green status field in the bottom left-hand corner, as shown above.
-You can close the window with connection.
+The window with connection settings will not close automatically, so it needs to be closed by clicking the [**Close**] button.

 <div class="note">
 [Note]
-When Studio connected to a TypeDB server it will display the server address at the top right corner instead of the label of the `Connect to TypeDB` button.
+When Studio connected to a TypeDB server it will display the server address in the top right corner instead of the label of the `Connect to TypeDB` button.
 </div>